rmorshea/jotting/README.md

 |       | duration: 0.001 seconds
 ```

-# Distribution
+# Stashing Outputs

 Under the hood, `jotting` creates json encoded messages that contain the information
 required to reconstruct a history of actions.
 If we need to reconfigure where and/or
 how `jotting` logs, we choose new outlets and styles.
-In a case where we want to print terse logs to sdtout, but save raw json blobs to a file for later consumption, we can use a `Log` styled `Print` outlet and a `Raw` styled `File` outlet respectively.
-For the `Log` style, only the successes and failures of logs where a title has been given are reported - thus we will title our `book.mark` with something explanatory:
+In a case where we want to
+print terse logs to sdtout, but save raw json blobs to a file for later consumption,
+we can use a `Log` styled `Print` outlet and a `Raw` styled `File` outlet respectively.
+For the `Log` style, only the successes and failures of logs where a title has been
+given are reported - thus we will title our `book.mark` with something explanatory:

 ```python
 import requests